Saskatoon Board of Police Commissioners

-Darlene Brander has been a member of the Saskatoon Board of Police Commissioners since December 2014 and was first elected Chair in January 2016, followed by her re-appointment to the Chair position in January 2017.
+Darlene Brander has been a member of the Saskatoon Board of Police Commissioners since December 2014 and was first elected Chair in January 2016, followed by her re-appointment to the Chair position each year since.

-Ms. Brander is the Director of Human Resources Officer for Athabasca Catering Limited Partnership, a Saskatoon-based, 100% First Nations owned company that serves the mining sector in Saskatchewan.
-She is responsible to oversee and manage ACLP’s human resource department, ensuring the company complies with all employment related government legislation and contractual obligations.
-Darlene is responsible for the development and management of all human resources strategies, programs, policies and procedures.
-As a member of the executive team, Ms. Brander works diligently to support the success and strategic goals of Athabasca Catering Limited Partnership.
+Previously, Ms. Brander served as the Director of Human Resources Officer for Athabasca Catering Limited Partnership, a Saskatoon-based, 100% First Nations owned company that serves the mining sector in Saskatchewan.
+In that role, she was responsible for overseeing and managing ACLP’s human resource department, ensuring the company complies with all employment related government legislation and contractual obligations.

 A Band Member of the Red Earth Cree First Nation, Commissioner Brander holds a Bachelor of Education Degree from the University of Saskatchewan as well as a Certified Human Resources Professional designation.
 Her 17-year career within the human resources field has included progressively responsible positions with not-for-profit organizations, gaming institutions, municipal government and First Nations organizations.

-Within her human resource area of specialty, Ms. Brander has sat on several boards including the Interprovincial Association of Native Employment and the Saskatoon Aboriginal Professional Association.
-Outside of her work in related involvement, Commissioner Brander serves on the Board of the Children’s Discovery Museum on the Saskatchewan.
+Within her human resource area of specialty, Ms. Brander has participated in several boards including the Interprovincial Association of Native Employment and the Saskatoon Aboriginal Professional Association.
+Outside of her work related activities, Commissioner Brander also serves on the Board of the Nutrien Wonderhub, a children’s discovery museum located in Saskatoon.

 Ms. Brander’s top priorities as a member of the Saskatoon Board of Police Commissioners are to ensure the Police Commission operates efficiently and effectively within its mandate.
 She strives to ensure the Commission meetings are a trusted and welcoming forum where residents can communicate with the Police Service through the Commission.